IMPORTANT: Things To Know BEFORE Going To Japan

 Trains finish at around midnight

 I thought Tokyo would be the city that never sleeps, BUT this is NOT the case.
 If you enjoy a night out, make sure you stay somewhere central to the nightlife or you will be caught out catching an expensive taxi home.
-I suggest staying in Shibuya or Shinjuku (my favorite and central to all the action, suggestions are here: click here)
+I suggest staying in Shibuya or Shinjuku (my favorite and central to all the action, suggestions are here: Where to stay in Tokyo for the first time)

 Taxis are expensive